 The quarter-square triangle unit at the centre only has two colours, so can be made in exactly the same way as those in Ohio Star.

 However, the others need to be made in a different way.
 This is partly because they contain three different colours, but mainly to get the required pressing directions so that every seam will meet the ones from the central unit pressed in opposite directions.
 There are several junctions where three diagonal seams meet – and getting every single one correct made this block deceptively difficult to work out.
 The principles that control these decisions can be seen on this page about Pressing for Perfect Points.

-You don’t need to work this out though – I have done all this for you, and is included in the full instructions for this Silent Star block, which you can download from my online shop.
+You don’t need to work this out though – I have done all this for you, and is included in the full instructions for this Silent Star block, which you can download free from my online shop.